BrenPatF/powershell_utils/TrapitUtils/README.md

 From the input and output groups depicted we can construct CSV files with flattened group/field structures, and default values added, as follows (with `colgrp_inp.csv` left, `colgrp_out.csv` right):
 <img src="png/groups - colgroup.png">

+The value fields shown correspond to a prototype scenario with records per group:

+- Input
+    - Log: 0
+    - Scalars: 1
+    - Lines: 4
+- Output
+    - Log: 1
+    - Scalars: 1
+    - listAsIs: 1
+    - sortByKey: 2
+    - sortByValue: 2

+A PowerShell utility uses these CSV files, together with one for scenarios, discussed next, to generate a template for the JSON unit testing input file.
+The utility creates a prototype scenario dataset with a record in each group for each populated value column, that is used for each scenario in the template.

 ###### Scenario Category ANalysis (SCAN)
 [&uarr; Step 1: Create Input Scenarios File](#step-1-create-input-scenarios-file-2)<br />